Willemstijn/Linux/smeerworst-server-installation-log.md

-# LOG
+# Intro

-This log contains all commands and information that i gathered to install and configure my Linux Mint 20.3 based "Domotica & more" server.
+This log contains all commands and information that I gathered to install and configure my Linux Mint 20.3 based "Domotica & more" server.

 # Initial installation

 Download and install the latest version of Linux Mint XFCE edition (lightweight) on the server from the [Linux Mint website](https://linuxmint.com/edition.php?id=294) [(iso here)](https://mirrors.layeronline.com/linuxmint/stable/20.3/linuxmint-20.3-xfce-64bit.iso).

-## Update
+# Update

 After installation, update the system from the terminal with the following commands: